Choose the word(s) CLOSEST in meaning to the underlined word(s).

 The phrase "two modes" in the passage refers to _____.

-The word "awash" in the passage is closet in meaning to _______.
+The word "awash" in the passage is CLOSEST in meaning to _____.

 In the fifth paragraph, the author suggests that literacy is multiple, meaning that _____.